Jürg Hanselmann

-Jürg Hanselmann (born 23 September 1960) is a Swiss-Liechtenstenian pianist, composer and music educator.
+Jürg Hanselmann (born 23 September 1960) is a Swiss-Liechtensteiner pianist, composer and music educator.
 He teaches piano and composition at the Sargans Cantonal School.

 Life

 Born in Grabs, Hanselmann grew up in Schaan (Principality of Liechtenstein) and received his first piano lessons from Regina Enzenhofer at the Liechtenstein Music School in Vaduz.
 His first compositions date back to his early youth.

 At the age of 17, he was a student of Albert Schneeberger and Kristina Steinegger at the Bern Conservatory, today's University of Music and Performing Arts.
 There, he obtained the soloist diploma "with distinction".
 His further education led him to London to the Hungarian pianist Louis Kentner and to Frankfurt to the Russian pianist Irina Lein-Edelstein.

 From 1983, he completed a three-year course in composition and analysis in Berne with Sándor Veress, who was a student of Zoltán Kodály and had studied piano with Béla Bartók.
 He also attended master classes with Mieczysław Horszowski and the Beaux Arts Trio.

 His pianistic concert activities have taken Hanselmann to Switzerland, Austria, Germany, France, Luxembourg, Holland, Italy and several times to the USA.
 In his concert activities, duo performances with his wife Sandra Hanselmann took place.
 The Duo Hanselmann deals with literature for piano duo.
 CD recordings with piano duo works by Johannes Brahms and Josef Gabriel Rheinberger have been released on the Prezioso label.
 Further works for two pianos have been published by Carus-Verlag and the Bernese publishing house Müller & Schade.